 Benthic habitats are dominated by younger Bay Muds with occasional lenses/deposits of silt, sand, shell, and other coarse estuarine materials.
-The benthic substrate for both Eden Landing and Emeryville Crescent is largely mud flat, but also includes oyster shell "hash" (S. De La Cruz, USGS, personal communication, June 28, 2022) and bryozoan reefs (Zabin et al. 2010).
+The benthic substrate for both Eden Landing and Emeryville Crescent is largely mudflat, but also includes oyster shell "hash" (S. De La Cruz, USGS, personal communication, June 28, 2022) and bryozoan reefs (Zabin et al. 2010).
+The substrate's median particle diameter ranges between 0.006 millimeters and 0.0077 millimeters, and it consists of approximately 4.4% sand, 58.9% silt, and 36.6% clay (Allen et al. 2021).
 Sediment within the Federal navigation channels are primarily Reyes-Clay soils characterized as Bay Mud, containing less than 80 percent sand (Stantec and SFEI, 2017).
 Grain size sampling from Oakland Harbor Channel September 2022 show; Sand 72% - Silt 21% - Clay 7% - and Percent Fines (Silt and Clay) 28%.
 Redwood City Harbor Channel will be sampled in November 2022 and is expected to be slightly siltier than Oakland based on historical data.

-The No Action Alternative would have short-term minor direct and indirect impacts that are less than significant to substrate during placement of material from the Redwood City Harbor channel at SF-11 and/or the Oakland Harbor Channel at SF-DODS (USACE, 2018).
+The No Action Alternative would have short-term, minor, direct, and indirect impacts that are less than significant to the substrate during placement of material from the Redwood City Harbor channel at SF-11 and/or the Oakland Harbor Channel at SF-DODS (USACE, 2018).
 Impacts to substrate from the Proposed Action (Eden Landing Alternative) or Alternative B (Emeryville Crescent Alternative) would derive from placement of approximately 100,000 CY of sediment to the proposed placement sites.
 Source channel material and receiver site substrate characteristics would be similar and compatible.
 Placement will result in initial burial of substrate currently in the proposed placement sites and temporary mounding.
 However, once placed, the material will transport over time via natural processes that would not create sedimentation outside of the normal range.
-The proposed shallow-water placement areas under each action alternative would avoid sensitive substrate habitats such as eelgrass and ovster beds.
-Burial for benthic communities living in substrate will occur but would be less than significant given that benthic communities in the shallow water environment are adapted to the scale of predicted deposition.
-Burial of marsh plant species by sediment naturally transported to the marsh is unlikely to occur and is not a reasonably foreseeable result of strategic subtidal placement.